EliasObeid9-02/cf_util/README.md

     cf_util contests-downloader tourist

-Downloads all in-contest **accepted** submissions for the specified user in order from newest to oldest.
+Downloads all in-contest **accepted** submissions for the specified user(s) in order from newest to oldest.

 Can use the optional argument `-c` or `--count` to specify how many contests to download, e.g, `cf_util contests-downloader tourist -c 5`.